-20. K. is a man from Honduras.
+25. K. is a man from Honduras.
 His next Master Calendar hearing was cancelled due to the COVID-19 pandemic and has not yet been rescheduled.
 K. speaks Spanish and lives in Chicago, Illinois.
 (20-0143330)

 K. was part of an opposition political party in Honduras and was very active in the protest movement.
 In 2015, armed men from the Honduran military kidnapped and beat him.
 They threatened that he had to leave the country or end his participation in the political party.
 After K. escaped, he reported the kidnapping and torture to the police.
-After filing the police report,

-Honduran military and government officials constantly threatened K. that he had to leave the country.
+After filing the police report, Honduran military and government officials constantly threatened K. that he had to leave the country.
 Fearing further attacks, he fled to the United States July 2018.
-K. filed his application for asylum pro se with the immigration court after the one-year filing deadline.
-NIJC will assist his attorneys in arguing that he meets an exception to the one-year deadline.
-All affidavits and supporting materials to his case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.
+K. filed his application for asylum pro se with the immigration court.
+Because he filed more than one year after his arrival, K.'s pro bono attorneys will need to argue that he merits an exception to the one-year filing deadline.
+NIJC will assist them in making that argument.
+All affidavits and supporting materials to K.'s case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.

-21. A. is a man from Cuba.
-His wife L. will be a derivative on A.'s asylum application and is independently eligible for asylum.
-A. and L. speak Spanish and lives in a southern suburb of Chicago, Illinois.
+26. A. is a man from Cuba.
+A.'s wife L. will be a derivative on his asylum application and is also independently eligible for asylum.
+A. and L. speak Spanish and live in a southern suburb of Chicago, Illinois.
 (21-0150113) (21-0148960).

-A. was drafted for military service but when he refused, he was detained, tortured, and subjected to beatings and threats to disappear him because he was deemed counterrevolutionary.
+A. was drafted for military service.
+When he refused, he was detained, tortured, and subjected to beatings and threats to disappear him because he was deemed counterrevolutionary.
 Afterwards, A. continued to refuse to participate in the military and began protesting on the streets against the government.
 Later, A. began a small business, but his supplies were confiscated by government officials at the airport and later government inspectors came to his home to confiscate all of his work tools, equipment, and supplies.
-The inspectors threatened to disappear A. and extorted A. for money.
+The inspectors threatened to disappear A. and extorted him for money.
 A. fled Cuba in early 2018.
-L. was forced to participate in pro-government school and community events when she was young which solidified her antigovernment beliefs.
+L. was forced to participate in pro-government school and community events when she was young which solidified her anti-government beliefs.
 Later, L. became an attorney and worked for a state-owned company where she was singled out by her employer as someone who did not participate in pro-government events.
 L. was asked to testify falsely on behalf of her employer and when she refused, she was threatened, suspended from her job, and interrogated and sexually assaulted by the police.
 L. fled Cuba in July 2018.
 L. and A. met while still in Cuba, and later married en route to the United States.
 Although A. and L. were issued Notices to Appear (NTAs), the Department of Homeland Security has not filed the NTAs with the immigration court, so their asylum applications were timely filed with USCIS.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-22. J. is a man from El Salvador.
-His son D. is a derivative on her application and is also independently eligible for asylum.
+27. J. is a man from El Salvador.
+His son, D., is a derivative on his application and is also independently eligible for asylum.
 J. and D. are waiting for their merits hearing to be scheduled.
 J.'s wife, R., and her daughter, C., came to the United States following J.'s arrival.
 R. and C.'s next Master Calendar Hearing is on November 17, 2023.
 The family speaks Spanish and live in Indianapolis, Indiana.
 (20-0143863) (20-0143876) (21-0150631) (21-0150763)